tobischw/Pronghorn-1/docs/_docs/stages.md

 In graph theory, **stages** are better known as vertices or nodes, while **pipes** are known as edges or lines.
 These concepts are an integral part in the [Actor model](https://en.wikipedia.org/wiki/Actor_model).
 As an actor framework, Pronghorn has **stages** that can receive messages, make local decisions, process data, and respond to messages with new messages.
 Messages are passed through **pipes**, which allow for data to be shared between stages.

-Thus, every stage can have an input and output pipe.
+Every stage is defined with a fixed number of inputs and/or outputs.
 The `PronghornStage` class is an abstract class that provides a protocol for creating custom stages.
 Please follow the guidelines below for writing correct Pronghorn code.

 ## Create your first Stage
 Add a new Java class to your existing Pronghorn project (or [create a new project](../quick-start-guide/)).
 If you prefer, create a new package in your project called "Stages" and place it there.
 Use the code below to help you get started: